 About me

 I'm Luca Cristiano, better known online — and to friends — as Zekromaster.
-I'm based in Salerno, Italy.

 I like to understand, build and fix systems of all kinds — from complex software to sociolinguistics to building bikes.